Discovery and Exploration History of the Baker Nickel Deposit

 An Exploration Target range for East Cooee area that covered the Baker despoit was estimated by the Company in 2020 in accordance with the guidelines of the JORC Code 2012 and contained in its Prospectus at the Initial Public Offering of Lunnon Metals.
 This work identified multiple mineralised surfaces in basalt-ultramafic contact trough locations, contact flanking locations, footwall positions and extensive hanging wall surfaces.
 Lunnon Metals budgeted for drilling in its Prospectus to test the Exploration Target within 18 months of listing.
 This drilling led directly to the discovery of Baker.

-Baker deposit is over 2.5km distance from the Foster Nickel Mine (straight line) and between 3.10km to 4.75km when measured along the prospective komatiite-basalt contact (subject to depth on this contact) and as such represents a completely separate mineralised position from the Company’s existing JORC 2012 compliant Mineral Resource of 48,500 nickel tonnes.
+Baker deposit is over 2.5km distance from the Foster Nickel Mine (straight line) and between 3.10km to 4.75km when measured along the prospective komatiite-basalt contact (subject to depth on this contact) and as such represents a completely separate mineralised position from the Company’s existing JORC 2012 compliant Mineral Resource of 58,400 nickel tonnes hosted at the Foster Nickel Mine.

 Blue Spec Drilling’s Graeme Baker, RC driller who first intersected high grade nickel mineralisation at East Cooee and after whom the Baker Shoot is named.